asm123/asm123.github.io/_posts/2023-11-25-staff-engineers-path.md

 ### What is the job?

-- Involved and invested in growing technicall skills of engineers around them, but not responsible for managing their performance.
+- Involved and invested in growing technical skills of engineers around them, but not responsible for managing their performance.
 - Leadership - designing solutions that protect other engineers from common mistakes, reviewing code and designs, setting technical direction.
   - *Having the reputation as a stellar technologist that can inspire other people because they trust you.*
 - Solid foundation of technical skills.